SIX LESSONS SUPPORTIVE MATERIALS

 - Prepare 10-15 treats and have ready.

-- Throw a treat on the floor near your dog.
+- Say “Treat search!” or “Find it!” and throw a treat on the floor near your dog.

 - Just as your dog is finishing the treat, say your Attention Cue.

-- Click your dog as he/she’s looking up and deliver another treat on the floor.
+- Click your dog as he/she’s looking back at you and deliver another treat on the floor.

 - Just as your dog is finishing the treat, say your Attention Cue.

-- When your dog looks up, click and deliver a treat on the floor.
+- When your dog looks, click and deliver a treat on the floor.

 - Repeat this until you’ve run out of treats.